I’m a Maker if I can:

 Be careful, the data you send must be valid, we’ll throw away any data that isn’t valid.
 You can find out what is valid data in our FAQs.

 Your device will need a unique identifier.
 All devices *must* have a unique id.
 This is a string, so feel free to make one up.
-The more unique this is the better.
-Just bear in mind that this will get sent with every piece of data so it’s best to keep it alphanumeric and less than 15 characters.
+This will get sent with every piece of data so it’s best to keep it alphanumeric and between 3 and 15 characters.

 After you have sent a few valid packets you can ‘claim’ your device using the App or web client.